Inventa Builds Confidence in Data Through the dbt Semantic Layer

 This is the story of how Inventa uses dbt Cloud to boost accuracy and domain ownership of its data

-centralized and implemented in the dbt Semantic layer
+83metricscentralized and implemented in the dbt Semantic Layer

 A booming business